Cumaribo/esos-c/README.md

 ## Usage

 To run a model, provide the script path and any required input arguments.
-Example:

-`./run_container.bat /usr/local/esoc_c_models/swy_global/run_swy_global.py --help`

-Will show you the command line arguments to run the `run_swy_global.py` script.
+Example, to see the command line arguments for the SWY model run this command:

+`run_container.bat /usr/local/esoc_c_models/swy_global/run_swy_global.py --help`